‘Wayland the Smith’ Anglo-Scandinavian Crosses

 It must be admitted, however, that interpretation of these scenes would have been extremely difficult without the information provided on the Ardre Picture Stone from Gotland.

-The Walnd scene from the Ardre Picture Stone from Gotland.
+The Wayland scene from the Ardre Picture Stone from Gotland.

 The Ardre Picture stone shows several aspects of the Wayland legend, making interpretation certain.